ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

 are two "off-centered" palindromic substrings (both "cac").
-The fact there are 2 of the same value is not a coincidence; the right "cac" is just a reflection of the left one about the point of symmetry.
+The fact there are 2 of the same value is not a coincidence; the right "cac" is just a reflection of the left one about the point of symmetry of the parent palindrome.

 In fact, this is generally true: any "off-centered" palindromes contained entirely within another palindrome occur in pairs.
 This